Contents - Index

 6. At this point you can click on the button with the Open Folder icon to select one of the saved ensembles rather than accept the default Example - Piano and Organ.
 For this tutorial, however, you will create your own to specify which instruments are in the original audio.
 Click on the button with the Globe icon to open the Ensemble Editor.

 7. In the first row, change the Example ensemble Instrument from 0 - Acoustic Grand Piano to 8 - Celesta.
-You will be asked if you want the pitch range automatically changed to match the selected instrument.
+You will be asked if you want the pitch range and polyphony automatically changed to match the selected instrument.
 Click the Yes button.

-10. Click the OK button to close the Ensemble Editor and return to the New Project Wizard.
+11. Click the OK button to close the Ensemble Editor and return to the New Project Wizard.
 Click Next to continue.

-14. When it is finished, the SyncPlayer window will open and play the MP3 and MIDI file synchronously so you can listen to the conversion results.
-(If the Auto Sync Play feature in the Options window is disabled, your MIDI editor will open instead.)
+15. When it is finished, a Results window will display.
+Note the location of the MIDI file and the information about your music that intelliScore has automatically estimated.
+Select the Play original audio and MIDI together in SyncPlayer option.
+When the SyncPlayer opens, it plays the MP3 and MIDI file synchronously so you can listen to the conversion results.
+Select the MIDI only option.
 You will notice that in spite of the overlapping pitch ranges, most of the high notes are assigned to the celesta.
 Most of the low notes are assigned to the bassoon.
 At the end of the piece, the clarinet part becomes more prominent.
-This is intelliScore's revolutionary multiple instrument recognition capability at work.
+Close the SyncPlayer.